nkabir/praxis/spring-configuration/post.md

 * Bean Definition Profiles
 * SpringLDAP

+Configuration requires a _bootstrap_ step in which a flag indicates the specific setup that is generated.
+Our environment is dictated by `runtime.context`.
+Some examples: `test`, `local`, `staging`, `staging.knyc`

+The `runtime.context` indicates which LDAP server to contact for additional configuration details.

-`spring-config` is a sample project that demonstrates these capabilities.
+`springx.configuration` is a sample project that demonstrates these capabilities.